Stin trela tou chorou

 The song falls within the scope of exoticism, under the ethnocentric lens of which the Western world imagined, among others, the Spanish world and its musical universe.
 The meaning of exoticism concerns, on the one hand, the characteristics of that which is outside the sphere of identity and, on the other hand, the attraction exerted by that which has such characteristics.
 The widespread acceptance of the phenomenon is obvious: the multidimensional linguistic, musical and visual wealth accumulated around and within exoticism created a common stock of knowledge that perpetually feeds the collective and individual imaginary.
 The locations represented in exoticism, that is, the East, Latin America, Spain, Hawaii, are par excellence imaginary, disconnected from the real world.
 They are revealed like a theatrical stage, with alternating scenes, where fantasies are dramatized, overwhelm the senses and release intense emotions, offering the "visitor" an ideal experience, outside the limitations of the conventional world.

-The monochrome cover features singer Lyda Berg with the caption: "First sung by Mrs. Lyda Berg on January 19, 1925".
-The creator and the publisher are also mentioned, as well as the following text: "Kinimatografos 'Pantheon' The American Film Co Inc - Diefthyntis Alk.
+The monochrome cover features the protagonist of the film, that is, Mary Pickford.
+The creator and the publisher are also mentioned, as well as the following: "First sung by Mrs. Lyda Berg on January 19, 1925", "Kinimatografos 'Pantheon' The American Film Co Inc - Diefthyntis Alk.
 Triantafyllou". ("Pantheon" Cinema The American Film Co Inc - Director Alk.
 Triantafyllou).

 The titles of the two songs composed by Sakellaridis for the screening of the film are also listed.
 The title "Stin trela tou chorou", pertaining to this musical score, is underlined.
 This tactic was common in similar cases.
 Creating a single cover for two or more songs significantly reduced the cost of musical scores production.